-2.1 Cross-Track Infrared Sounder (CrIS) ammonia measurements
+2.1 Cross-track Infrared Sounder (CrIS) ammonia measurements

-The CrIS sensor onboard the NASA Suomi National Polar-orbiting Partnership provides atmospheric soundings at high spectral resolution (0.625 cm-1) (Shephard et al., 2015) resulting in improved vertical sensitivity for ammonia at the surface (Zavyalov et al., 2013).
+The CrIS sensor on board the NASA Suomi National Polarorbiting Partnership provides atmospheric soundings at a high spectral resolution (0.625 cm-1) (Shephard et al., 2015), resulting in improved vertical sensitivity for ammonia at the surface (Zavyalov et al., 2013).
 The CrIS fast physical algorithm (Shephard and Cady-Pereira, 2015) retrieves ammonia at 14 vertical levels using a physics-based optimal estimation retrieval, which also provides the vertical sensitivity (averaging kernels) and an estimate of the retrieval errors (error covariance matrices) for each measurement.
-Shephard et al. (2020) reports a total column random measurement error of 10-15%, with total random errors of ~30%.
-The individual profile random errors are 10-30%, while total profile random errors increase above 60% due to the limited vertical resolution (Shephard et al., 2020).
-Vertical sensitivity and error calculations are also important when using CrIS observations in satellite inverse modelling applications (Li et al., 2019; Cao et al., 2020) as a satellite observational operator can be generated in a robust manner (see next sections).
-The detection limit of CrIS measurements has been calculated down to 0.3-0.5 ppbv (Shephard et al., 2020) and the product has been validated extensively against ground-based observations (Dammers et al., 2017; Kharol et al., 2018) showing small differences and high correlations.
+Shephard et al. (2020) report a total column random measurement error of 10 %-15 %, with total random errors of ~ 30 %.
+The individual profile random errors are 10 %-30 %, while total profile random errors increase above 60% due to the limited vertical resolution (Shephard et al., 2020).
+Vertical sensitivity and error calculations are also important when using CrIS observations in satellite inverse modelling applications (Li et al., 2019; Cao et al., 2020), as a satellite observational operator can be generated in a robust manner (see next sections).
+The detection limit of CrIS measurements has been calculated down to 0.3-0.5 ppbv (Shephard et al., 2020), and the product has been validated extensively against ground-based observations (Dammers et al., 2017; Kharol et al., 2018), showing small differences and high correlations.

-Daily CrIS ammonia satellite measurements (version 1.6.2) were gridded on $0.5^{\circ} \times 0.5^{\circ}$ covering all Europe ( $10^{\circ}\text{W}-50^{\circ}\text{E}$ , $25^{\circ}\text{N}-75^{\circ}\text{N}$ ) from 1st January to 30th June 2020.
-Data were screened prior to its use with Quality Flag $\geq 4$ , as recommended in the CrIS documentation, and Cloud Flag $\neq 1$ .
-The latter excludes retrievals that are performed under thin cloud conditions and are not as reliable as retrievals performed under cloud-free conditions (White et al., 2023).
-Gridding was chosen to limit the large number of observations (around 10,000 per day per vertical level for 2550 retrievals January to June 2020), hence the need for a large number of source-receptor matrices (SRMs), which is computationally inefficient.
-Specifically, day and night-time observations from CrIS were averaged in each $0.5^{\circ}$ resolution grid-cell daily from 1st January to 30th June 2020.
-This gridding method, although simple, it gives more robust results than classic interpolation methods and presents small standard deviations of the gridded values (see Tichý et al., 2023).
-Sitwell and Shephard (2021) showed that the averaging kernels of CrIS ammonia are significant only for the lowest six levels (the upper eight have no influence into the satellite observations) and therefore we have considered these six vertical levels ( $\sim 1018-619$ hPa).
+Daily CrIS ammonia satellite measurements (version 1.6.2) were gridded on a $0.5^{\circ} \times 0.5^{\circ}$ grid covering all of Europe (25-75° N, 10° W-50° E,) from 1 January to 30 June 2020.
+Data were screened prior to use with a quality flag > 4, as recommended in the CrIS documentation, and a cloud flag \neq 1.
+The latter excludes retrievals that are performed under thin-cloud conditions, which are not as reliable as retrievals performed under cloud-free conditions (White et al., 2023).
+Gridding was chosen to limit the large number of observations (around 10000 per day per vertical level for 2550 retrievals from January to June 2020), hence the need for a large number of source-receptor matrices (SRMs), which is computationally inefficient.
+Specifically, daytime and nighttime observations from CrIS were averaged in each 0.5° resolution grid cell daily from 1 January to 30 June 2020.
+This gridding method, although simple, gives more robust results than classic interpolation methods and presents small standard deviations of the gridded values (see Tichý et al., 2023).
+Sitwell et al. (2022) showed that the averaging kernels of CrIS ammonia are significant only for the lowest six levels (the upper eight have no influence on the satellite observations), and therefore we have considered these six vertical levels ($\sim 1018-619$ hPa).